 It may be very difficult for parents and their children to exit the Catholic or Christian school community for a public school system that may not be academically excellent, have conflicting “clique”-ish communities, and – well – you can’t even speak of a faith-based approach to education there.
 Moreover, the more parents that are retained in your school, the more “Word of Mouth” marketing that can take place.
 It’s the least expensive and the most effective form of marketing.
 Its power is felt by parents who are not part of the school community when they’re personally invited to join the school community by enrolling their children, rather than having an “All are welcome” marquee on the school’s front lawn (and truthfully, if you have an application process, require recommendations, and administer admission exams, are those actions aligned with that message?).

-If you’d like to find out more about why building community with your school’s families is key to retaining students, check out the newly-updated edition of “Retention: A Systems Approach to Growing Enrollment” at http://www.lulu.com/product/paperback/retention-a-systems-approach-to-growing-enrollment/14713269.
+If you’d like to find out more about why building community with your school’s families is key to retaining students, check out the recently-updated edition of “Retention: A Systems Approach to Growing Enrollment” at http://www.lulu.com/product/paperback/retention-a-systems-approach-to-growing-enrollment/14713269.

 Remember the title of this article: “United, We Stand.”
-Deep down, you know what happens when we’re divided.
+You already know what happens when we’re divided.

 © Michael V. Ziemski, SchoolAdvancement, 2006-2021